jackdomleo7/jackdomleo.dev/content/blog/2020/all-day-hey-2020.md

 <codepen user="pouretrebelle" slug-hash="bPWvNp" pen-title="nth-child Art"></codepen>

 Charlotte then went on to explain how she evolved a university project, involving hexagons, into a brilliant business idea, [Hexatope](https://hexatope.io).
 I'm a big fan of this!
-I love how a customer can actually use the online application Charlotte built, purchase it and recieve a 3D model of their creation - jewellery.
+I love how a customer can actually use the online application Charlotte built, purchase it and receive a 3D model of their creation - jewellery.
 I do recommend this as a gift for anyone who likes to live an interesting life.

 ---